23vbq/printerstatuslogger-cs/README.md

 ## TODO
 - Reports Module - to report data in csv files
-- GetTonerLevel() Improvement - better response from function when error occurs
+- ~~GetTonerLevel() Improvement - better response from function when error occurs~~ - implemented need testing
 - Printer Scan Improvement - multitasking (to not wait when f.ex. when cannot connect to address)
 - ReadConfig() - rewrite to create kvp's list for better config reading
 - Logger
   - Logs in syslog format
   - Availability to connect to syslog server
+- Versions
+  - Installer
+  - Portable *(maybe for this option to use credentials every run, instead storing in keymgr.dll)*
+- Option to download models form github directly in program
+- Combine all Add__Alert functions to one function
+- *ExchangeOnline Server support - in future*
+- *Getting prints counter - in future*